Just how dirty are YOUR bedsheets?

 Paul Morris, who has 20 years of experience specializing in household protection against the spread of microbes, said: ‘It is extremely important to wash bed sheets on a regular basis as the build up of dead skin cells can lead to dust mites, unwanted bacteria and unpleasant odours.

-‘I would recommend washing sheets at least once a week.
+‘I would recommend washing sheets at least once a week, and pillowcases at least twice a week.
 The key to keeping bacteria away is the quality of the wash.’

-By law, hospitals have to wash laundry above 70°C to effectively kill bacteria.
+By law in the UK, hospitals have to wash laundry above 70°C to effectively kill bacteria.